confluentinc/ksql/docs/installation/server-config/security.rst

 The exact settings will vary depending on the security settings of the Kafka brokers, and how your SSL certificates are signed.
-For full details, and instructions on how to create suitable trust stores, please refer to the :ref:`Security Guide <security>`.
+For full details, and instructions on how to create suitable trust stores, please refer to the `Security Guide <https://docs.confluent.io/current/security/index.html>`__.

 .. _config-security-ssl-sasl: